Naira06/const-usage/README.md

-# const and "&" usage
+3 Const and "&" usage
 # Const keyword in C++
 - It stands for *constant*
 - Generally in c++ its used to make the values of variables unchangeable through the entire program.